bcbrockway/kustomize-name-clash/dev1/README.md

-We have a multi-layered kustomize config laid out as follows (actually they're in different paths but this should illustrate the issue we have well enough):
+We have a multi-layered kustomize config similar to the following (actually in practice they're in many different places to keep them modular but this should illustrate the issue we have):

 ```
 .